cetusarto/MyAnimeList/README.md

 | Mixed media|   19| 0.1420136034083265|
 +------------+-----+-------------------+
 ```
-- The count of anime of each genre (44 genres in total that can be seen in the results folder)
+- The count the main genres (44 in total)
 ```
 +-------------+-----+
 |        genre|count|